scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

 History
 -------

-The term "Astrodynamics" was coined by the American astronomer Samuel Herrick, who received encouragement from the space pioneer Robert H. Goddard, and refers to the branch of space science dealing with the motion of artificial celestial bodies (:cite:`duboshin_book_1973`, :cite:`herrick_astrodynamics_1971`).
+The term "astrodynamics" was coined by the American astronomer Samuel Herrick, who received encouragement from the space pioneer Robert H. Goddard, and refers to the branch of space science dealing with the motion of artificial celestial bodies (:cite:`duboshin_book_1973`, :cite:`herrick_astrodynamics_1971`).